Types of ADCs: How They Work and What They’re Used For

 Basic operation:

-• To generate an n-bit result, 2n – 1 reference voltage comparators are required—e.g., 4-bit resolution requires 15 reference voltages, 8-bit resolution requires 255 reference voltages, and so on
+- An n-bit result is generated by using 2n – 1 reference voltage comparators—e.g., 4-bit resolution requires 15 reference voltages, 8-bit resolution requires 255 reference voltages, and so on

 Pros: